 (ii) Numerical Answer Type Questions (NAT) carrying 1 or 2 marks each in all sections.
 For these questions the answer is a real number, to be entered by the candidate using the virtual keypad on the monitor (the keyboard of the computer will be disabled).
 No choices will be shown for this type of question.
 The answer can be a number such as 10 (an integer only).
 The answer may be in decimals as well, for example, 10.1 (one decimal) or 10.01 (two decimals), or 10.001 (three decimals).
 These questions will be mentioned with, up to which decimal places, the candidates need to present the answer.
 Also, for some NAT type problems an appropriate range will be considered while evaluating the numerical answer type questions so that the candidate is not unduly penalized due to the usual round-off errors.
 Wherever required and possible, it is better to give NAT answers up to a maximum of three decimal places.

 For 1-mark multiple-choice questions, 1/3 mark will be deducted for a wrong answer.
-Likewise, for 2-mark multiple-choice questions, 2/3 mark will be deducted for a wrong answer.
+Likewise, for 2-mark multiple-choice questions, 2/3 marks will be deducted for a wrong answer.
 There is NO negative marking for numerical answer-type questions.

 General Aptitude (GA) Questions